Class B RV Rental

 Is a Class B RV right for your trip?

-Choose Class B when the trip needs simple driving, flexible stops, and a smaller footprint more than extra beds, storage, and indoor living space.
+Choose Class B when the trip needs one compact driveable rental, frequent stops, and lighter packing more than extra beds, broad storage, or a roomy indoor living area.

-Current van-style sleeping range is 2-5 people; check the exact bed conversion before booking.
+Current Class B/camper-van search results show sleeping capacity of 2-7 people; check the exact bed conversion and listed seatbelts before booking.

 Known length range: 16-22 ft.

-Van-style rentals work well when you plan to move often, park in tighter places, and keep the daily route loose instead of treating the RV as a large base camp.
+This category works well when you plan to move often and keep the daily route loose instead of treating the RV as a big campground base camp.

-Setup is usually simpler than towables or larger motorhomes, but storage, shower, toilet, and kitchen tradeoffs become more important on longer trips.
+Setup is usually simpler than towables or larger motorhomes, but bathroom, shower, kitchen, storage, and battery or generator details matter more on longer trips.

 Storage note: storage details are shown in photos and model descriptions.